 Taking advantage of the professional organizations and resources available is one of the best ways for fire investigators to stay up-to-date and position themselves for a successful career.
 Organizations like the International Association of Arson Investigators and the National Association of Fire Investigators are invaluable resources for those in the field.

-In addition to joining these organizations, there are some great online courses, conferences, publications, and other valuable resources for fire investigators.
+In addition to joining these organizations, there are some great online courses, industry conferences, publications, and other valuable resources for fire investigators.
 Online courses and webinars are useful tools for learning new skills and adapting to changes in the field without the commitment of full certification.

 Fire investigators can benefit from keeping up to date with all the relevant journals, magazines, and technical bulletins available.
 The more resources you’re able to access as a fire investigator, the more valuable you become in your field.